Rapid App Development: Full RAD Methodology Overview and Practical Advice

-We have to thank the non-ideal Waterfall model for the emergence of rapid application development.
+We have to thank the non-ideal Waterfall process for the emergence of rapid application development model.
 Initially, the Waterfall development system was based on the traditional engineering model used to design and construct buildings and bridges.

 While Waterfall used a rigid structure of sequential development activities as the basis, the emergence of RAD was an attempt to create a flexible process that could use the knowledge gained during the project management lifecycle.

 The first version of RAD was created by Barry Boehm in 1986, who called it the spiral model.
 Each spiral turn is divided into four sectors and corresponds to developing a fragment or version of the software.
+This iterative process allows for rapid prototyping and continuous improvement.
 With each new turn, there is a deepening and refinement of the goals and specifications of the project.
 As a result, it is possible to choose an affordable variant.

 Using Barry’s ideas, the Briton James Martin developed his RAD system during his work in the 80s at IBM and finally formulated them in the book “Rapid Application Development” in 1991.

-There was indeed some confusion about the meaning of the word "RAD" even among IT specialists.
-After all, there were two concepts: RAD as an effective alternative to Waterfall and RAD as a specific method developed by Martin.
-The latter was adapted to UI-intensive business systems.
+There was indeed some confusion about the meaning of the word “RAD” even among IT specialists.
+After all, there were two concepts: RAD as an effective alternative to Waterfall approach and RAD as a specific method developed by Martin.
+The latter was adapted to UI-intensive business systems, focusing on acceleration of the software development process.

-These and many other authors popularized the new methodology as an alternative to traditional systems approaches to the project lifecycle.
+These and many other authors popularized the new methodology as an alternative to traditional software development methods in the project life cycle, highlighting the feedback of the rapid application development process and rapid delivery.

 Principles of Rapid Application Development (RAD)

-RAD's principles focus on providing the main benefits of rapid application development techniques:
+RAD principles focus on providing the main benefits of rapid web application development method:

 • Increased development speed